audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/troubleshooting.rst

     > c:\Python35\python c:\Python35\Tools\Scripts\pyvenv.py myenv

-* Some people have found that they have to re-activate their virtualenv whenever they change directory, so you should remember the path to the virtualenv in case you need it.
+* Some people have reported that they have to re-activate their virtualenv whenever they change directory, so you should remember the path to the virtualenv in case you need it.